Explore Downtown LaGrange Map Guide

 Address: 118 Church Street, LaGrange, GA 30240

-Benjamin H. Cameron built this church, with his signature plastered Doric columns, for the First Presbyterians in 1844 and it served them until 1921.
-The Georgia Synod held heresy trials here for Rev. Dr. James Woodrow, uncle of President Woodrow Wilson, in 1885 where he was found guilty of teaching evolution.
-Today, the church is home to a local bookstore.
+In 1885, the Georgia Synod held heresy trials here for Rev. Dr. James Woodrow, uncle of President Woodrow Wilson, where he was found guilty of teaching evolution.
+Today, the building houses a bookstore.

 First Presbyterian Church